odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

 * Real-estate agents don't need or get to decide what property types or tags are *available*.
-* Real-estate agents can have *exclusive* properties, we do not want one agent to be able to manage another's exclusivities.
+* Real-estate agents can have *exclusive* properties, we do not want one agent to be able to manage another's exclusives.
 * All real-estate agents should be able to confirm the sale of a property they can manage, but we do not want them to be able to validate or mark as paid any invoice in the system.